NCC Logo

 Administration and Program Operations

 • Historically, producers have paid 70 percent or more of the eradication program's operational costs.
+Some states have contributed to assist this producer-led effort.
 Federal funds covered the remaining expenses, including overhead and capital equipment.

 • Operations, oversight and administrative services of the eradication programs are provided by various regional/grower or state/grower managed eradication foundations.

 • APHIS manages federal program activities and provides technical assistance for cooperating grower organizations.
-USDA's Agricultural Research Service and APHIS' Methods Development Department, state universities and experiment stations develop technology to maximize program effectiveness and efficiency.
+USDA's Agricultural Research Service, APHIS' Center for Plant Health Science and Technology, state universities and experiment stations develop technology to maximize program effectiveness and efficiency.

 • Decisions are made cooperatively by all partners, grower boards, USDA/APHIS and state agriculture department representatives.